 6. Small and Removable Bench Grinder Wall Mount

-This idea incorporates using hitch receiver tube, ball mount, a 3/16″ flat bar and then using a cut off wheel and welding them together to create a rectangular plate with the bench grinder mount incorporated into it.
+This idea incorporates using a hitch receiver tube, ball mount, and a 3/16″ flat bar, and then using a cut-off wheel and welding them together to create a rectangular plate with the bench grinder mount incorporated into it.

 Go to the page on GMFullSize for inspiration on how this is done.